Answered By: William Gee Last Updated: Jan 09, 2019 Views: 146

 Each item borrowed through interlibrary loan has the due date printed on the label, displayed in ILLiad, and listed in the notification email.
 Due dates vary because they are set by lending libraries according to their local policies.
-Most loan periods are for a couple weeks to a month, but some are for less or more time.
+Most loan periods range from two weeks to a month, but some are for less or more time.

 If you need an item longer than the due date, ask for a renewal.
 If you will need an item for months or think others in your field could benefit from the item being owned by the ECU Libraries, you may request that the libraries purchase a copy: Joyner Library or Laupus Health Sciences Library.

-Most lending libraries allow one renewal, usually for just a few more weeks.
-You may request a renewal from within ILLiad by clicking on the 'renew' button or you may contact the Interlibrary Loan office.
+Most lending libraries allow one renewal, usually just for one to two more weeks.
+You may request a renewal from within ILLiad by clicking on the 'renew' button or you may contact the Interlibrary Loan office (firstname.lastname@example.org or 252-328-6068).
 We will inform you by email of the new due date or that the lending library has denied your request.

 If the lending library does not permit renewals for the item, the label and email will state "NO RENEWALS."